 Disney to cut 28,000 US employees due to coronavirus

-The cuts were needed in light of social distancing requirements, exacerbated by tough restrictions imposed by the California state government, the company said in a press release.
+The cuts were needed in light of social distancing requirements and depressed demand caused by the pandemic, along with uncertainty on when the parks will recover, the Mouse House said in a press release.

 About two-thirds of the affected employees are part-time staff.

-The move comes on the heels of Disney's $4.7 billion loss in the most recent quarter, which reflected the hit to its theme park business and the derailment or postponement of major movie releases.
+The move to lay off thousands of workers comes on the heels of Disney's $4.7 billion loss in the most recent quarter, which reflected the hit to its theme park business and the derailment or postponement of major movie releases.

-These negative effects have been offset somewhat by soaring demand for the "Disney +" streaming service, where it steered premiers of "Mulan" and "Hamilton."
+These negative effects have been offset somewhat by soaring demand for the Disney+ streaming service, where it steered premieres of its "Mulan" remake and the film version of Broadway musical "Hamilton."